0x4447/0x4447-cli-node-tomato/README.md

 # DG Express Generator

-I decided to make my own `express-generator` because I always spend quite some time to bring the default template up to speed, by changing things that I didn't like etc. With `express-generator-dg` I decided to share with the world how I like a NodeJS project to look.
-Some might like it other will hate it.
-But if you don't like what you see, you can easily clone this repo, and by changing he content of the `source` folder, you'll have your own `express-generator`
+I decided to make my own `express-generator` because I always spend quite some time to bring the default ExpressJS template up to speed, by changing things that I didn't like etc. With `express-generator-dg` I decided to share with the world how I like a NodeJS project to look.
+Some might like it, other will hate it.
+But if you don't like what you see, you can easily clone this repo, and by changing the content of the `source` folder, you'll have your own `express-generator`

 # Key Features